 “The moon and sun are eternal travelers.
 Even the years wander on.
 A lifetime adrift in a boat, or in old age leading a tired horse into the years, every day is a journey, and the journey itself is home.”

-In this intriguing video interview, Kilian Jorney reflects upon his mountain running in a way that resonates deeply with Basho’s Zen-like approach:
+In an intriguing video interview, Kilian Jorney reflects upon his mountain running in a way that resonates deeply with Basho’s Zen-like approach:

 “You don’t think of the past.
 You don’t think of the future.
 You just think about this moment.”